MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/vpn/vpn-conditional-access.md

 - Trusted Platform Module (TPM)

 ## VPN device compliance
-According to the VPNv2 CSP, these settings options are **Optional**.
-If you want your users to access on-premises resources, such as files on a network share, based on the credential of a certificate that was issued by an on-premises CA, and not the Cloud CA certificate, you add these settings to the VPNv2 profile.
-Alternatively, if you add the cloud root certificates to the NTAuth store in on-prem AD, your user's cloud certificate will chain and KDC will issue TGT and TGS tickets to them.
+At this time, the Azure AD certificates issued to users do not contain a CRL Distribution Point (CDP) and are not suitable for Key Distribution Centers (KDCs) to issue Kerberos tokens.
+For users to gain access to on-premises resources such as files on a network share, client authentication certificates must be deployed to the users Windows profile, and their VPNv2 profiles must contain the <SSO> section.

 Server-side infrastructure requirements to support VPN device compliance include:

-- The VPN server should be configured for certificate authentication.
+- The VPN server should be configured for certificate authentication
 - The VPN server should trust the tenant-specific Azure AD CA
-- Either of the below should be true for Kerberos/NTLM SSO:
-   -	Domain servers trust Azure AD CA
-   -	A domain-trusted certificate is deployed to the client device and is configured to be used for single sign-on (SSO)
+- For client access using Kerberos/NTLM, a domain-trusted certificate is deployed to the client device and is configured to be used for single sign-on (SSO)

 After the server side is set up, VPN admins can add the policy settings for conditional access to the VPN profile using the VPNv2 DeviceCompliance node.